 - mezzanine funds;

 - real estate and other joint venture opportunities with structures similar to those of the foregoing funds.

-The group of attorneys who work on these matters is a multidisciplinary team comprised of members of the corporate and tax & ERISA teams.
+The group of lawyers who work on these matters is a multidisciplinary team comprised of members of the corporate and tax & ERISA teams.
 This practice group regularly organizes private funds and represents those funds throughout their life cycle — during the fundraising process, in their ongoing operations, as well as in connection with their wind down and dissolution.
-Our representation of funds in all stages is further informed by our experience representing private funds in the structuring and acquisition of investments (whether in real estate, private companies, development projects, securities or other investments), in the management and oversight of their portfolio investments, and in connection with exit transactions.
+Our representation of funds in all stages is further informed by our experience representing private funds in the structuring and acquisition of investments (whether in real estate, private companies, development projects, debt, securities or other investments), in the management and oversight of their portfolio investments, and in connection with exit transactions.
 We also regularly represent prospective limited partners and other investors in private funds in negotiating the terms of their investments and their ongoing economic and control rights.